 We saw the most dramatic difference in our health when we decided to rid the pantry of gluten.
 We went completely gluten-free for a while, and now we do have it occasionally (organic, nonGMO).

 What I noticed the most, was that my youngest son and my daughter’s nose would start running again when they ate wheat.
 I would even get really bad headaches when I ate too much bread.
 It was something I had never noticed before because I had always eaten bread and never paid much attention to gluten.
 A holistic nurse friend told me to get rid of gluten for a few weeks first, and then see what happens.
 When I did, and then reintroduced it, I noticed right away that I started to feel bad overall – allergy symptoms, headaches, sluggish, acne.
 Even so, I was still in denial that gluten was the culprit to all these ailments.
 It was so weird to me that something like that could cause so many problems, yet it seemed so harmless.
 I mean, gluten is everywhere.

 After being in denial for a while, I decided to cut the cord.
 I have never felt better.
 Yes, I do have gluten here and there once in a while, but for the most part, I avoid it.
-I have replaced it with more nutritious and richer foods, therefore, I’m not missing much.
+I’ve replaced it with more nutritious and richer foods, therefore, I’m not missing much.